 Source : www.cami.cd

 The reform of this sector through the opening to private partners allowed the DR Congo to attract several subsidiaries of large multinationals in the world.
-The success story indicates the presence in DRC of companies such as : TENKE FUNGURUME MINING (FREE PORT McROAN, KOLWEZI COPPER COMPANY (KINROSS-EGMF) KIBALI GOLD MINING Mutanda, ASHANTI GOLDFIELD KILO, Twangiza MINING, etc.
+The success story indicates the presence in DRC of companies such as: TENKE FUNGURUME MINING (FREE PORT McROAN who sold it lately to China Molybdenum), KOLWEZI COPPER COMPANY (KINROSS-EGMF), KIBALI GOLD MINING, Mutanda Mining, ASHANTI GOLDFIELD KILO, Twangiza Mining, etc.